GENERAL TERMS AND CONDITIONS

 8.1.
 Force majeure shall be deemed to be any circumstance as a result of which the (further) fulfilment of this agreement either in full or in part cannot in all reasonableness be expected from VWS, regardless of whether such circumstance occurs in respect of VWS, its suppliers or any other third party on which VWS depends.

 8.2.
-Force majeure shall, inter alia, include: strikes, lockouts, fire, weather influences, growing failures, floods, terrorism, lack of transportation means, government regula-tions, the issue of import or export permits being refused by the government, riots, mobilisation, a state of siege, blockades, interruption of operations, excessive illness among staff, the delayed or faulty delivery of packaging material or raw and ancillary materials.
+Force majeure shall, inter alia, include: strikes, lockouts, fire, weather influences, growing failures, floods, terrorism, lack of transportation means, government regulations, the issue of import or export permits being refused by the government, riots, mobilization, a state of siege, blockades, interruption of operations, excessive illness among staff, epidemics and pandemics, the delayed or faulty delivery of packaging material or raw and ancillary materials.

 9.1.
 VWS shall, without any further notice of default being required, be entitled, by means of a written declaration, to dissolve the agreement with the customer in question either wholly or partially, to suspend its obligations, to claim the goods delivered by it subject to the retention of title and/or to demand immediate payment of all that which the customer owes it, should: